shantanuspark/AINltkAndSonification/README.md

-# Natural language processing using NLTK, sonification(image and text) And genetic algorithm to a create website
+# Natural language processing(NLTK), sonification(image and text) and genetic algorithm to a create website
 Using jython music to sonify images and text data.
 Using NLTK to read understand e-books scrapped online.
 Counting and plotting frequency distribution of interactions between people in the books.